ADIBAINS/travaasa/README.md

 - Improve styling / responsive front-end
 - Add unit / integration tests
 - Use more modular design or introduce front-end framework if needed
-- Add API endpoints to support REST / mobile apps
+- Transfrom into a mobile application

 ---